 Supported devices in BioStar 2 are shown in the link below:

-Biomini agent / USB Agent needs to be installed in the client PC in order to recognize the device in BioStar 2.
+BioMini agent / USB Agent needs to be installed on the client PC in order to recognize the device in BioStar 2.

-Note: Although you have a option to check 'run on Windows startup', the USB Agent will not run automatically (up to BioStar 2.5) because of a bug.
+Note: Although you have an option to check 'run on Windows startup', the USB Agent will not run automatically (up to BioStar 2.5) because of a bug.

 You will have to run USB Agent manually in the Windows start menu when you restart your PC.

 [This feature does not work up to BioStar 2.5]

 First check that the latest fingerprint driver is installed (version 2.2)

 Direct download link:

 Note: unplug the BioMini when you are installing the driver.

 The driver can also be found at Suprema ID homepage: download center.